How to write the perfect brief

 3 – Background

 This is a depository for relevant information.
-It can be communicating what they do in a bit more detail or explaining what has lead up to them writing the brief, such as business decisions supporting the project, context for the project and reasons that have led to this project’s emergence.
+It can be communicating what you do in a bit more detail or explaining what has lead up to you writing the brief, such as business decisions supporting the project, context for the project and reasons that have led to this project’s emergence.

 4 – Objectives

-What do they want to achieve?
+What do you want to achieve?
 What must the project do or communicate?

 5 – Audience